What Is Solid Lubrication?

 - eliminating otherwise-required bearing maintenance, such as relubrication, in the field,

-- and being applied in stainless steel mounted bearings, effectively negating the damaging effects of water, humidity, sun exposure, and dirt.
+- and applying them in stainless steel mounted bearings, effectively negating the damaging effects of water, humidity, sun exposure, and dirt.

 Many bearings are in unusual or hard-to-reach places, creating safety concerns and scheduling issues for maintenance technicians.
 Not only does the process of regreasing these bearings take time and considerable effort, but some can also be potentially dangerous to access.
-Bearings containing solid lubrication are lubricated for life, so interactions with these bearings are limited to installation and replacement.
+Bearings containing solid lubrication are lubricated for life, limiting interactions to installation and replacement.

-Solid lubrication simplifies bearing maintenance, making operations more efficient and more profitable.
+A solid lubrication system simplifies bearing maintenance, making operations more efficient and more profitable.

 Remember, lubrication-related issues result in as much as 80% of premature bearing failures.
 By replacing greased bearings with those having solid lubrication, elimination of the human element from bearing maintenance is possible.
 This allows for: